From Fontenay to Clamart via the greenway, parks and woods

 Yellow markings

-(6) Then turn right and take the bridge over Avenue de Verdun and the tram line.
-At the end of the bridge, turn left into Rue du Fort (twoPR® trails separate here).
+(6) Turn right and take the bridge over Avenue de Verdun and the tram line.
+At the end of the bridge, turn left into Rue du Fort (twoPR®® trails separate here).
 Follow this street, ignore two turnings on the right and enter Clamart.
-Cross Rue de la Défense on the left and you will come to a crossroads.
+Cross Rue de la Défense on the left and arrive at a crossroads.

 (7) Continue straight ahead into the Bois de Clamart, on a wide gravel path that climbs uphill and is interspersed with steps.
-Atthe first intersection (small paved area), turn right.
-At the next intersection, go straight ahead.
+Atthe first crossroads (small paved area), turn right.
+At the next crossroads, go straight ahead.
 At a crossroads, follow the widest of the paths roughly opposite.
-At the next intersection, go straight ahead.
+At the next crossroads, go straight ahead.

 No markings